opendocsg/slw-judgments-backfill/2014_SGHC_179/report.md

 Therefore, the fact that the PP only granted Abdul Haleem, and not the Applicant, a certificate of substantive assistance under s 33B(2)( _b_ ) of the MDA would amount to a violation of Art 12 of the Constitution.

 42     For the avoidance of doubt, the Applicant is not challenging the validity or constitutionality of the alternative sentencing regime under s 33B of the MDA.
-As I observed in _Cheong Chun Yin v AG_ at [36], an executive act may be unconstitutional if it amounts to intentional and arbitrary discrimination (see _Eng Foong Ho and others v Attorney-General_ [2009] 2 SLR(R) 542).
-In this regard, arbitrariness implies the lack of any rationality (see _Public Prosecutor v Ang Soon Huat_ [1990] 2 SLR(R) 246 at [23]).
+As I observed in _Cheong Chun Yin v AG_ at [36], an executive act may be unconstitutional if it amounts to intentional and arbitrary discrimination (see _Eng Foong Ho and others v Attorney-General_ <span class="citation">[2009] 2 SLR(R) 542</span>).
+In this regard, arbitrariness implies the lack of any rationality (see _Public Prosecutor v Ang Soon Huat_ <span class="citation">[1990] 2 SLR(R) 246</span> at [23]).

 43     Apart from that, the Court of Appeal also made the following observations in _Ramalingam v AG_ at [61]: